leungarthur/leungarthur.github.io/index.md

 Hi, I'm Arthur 👋.

-Born in Ottawa, Canada and raised in Hong Kong, I'm currently back in Canada and in the 4th year of the BSc Honors [Biology][biodept] program at [the University of Western Ontario][western] (Western University).
+I'm a 4th year undergraduate student working towards a Bachelor of Science (Honors) in [Biology][biodept] program at [the University of Western Ontario][western] (Western University).
 I'm working on an honours thesis investigating the physiology of photosynthesis and photoprotection in boreal tree species.
 After graduating in Summer 2021, I plan on pursuing my interest in plant biology in grad school.

 [biodept]: https://www.uwo.ca/biology/
 [western]: https://www.uwo.ca/